Previous Light:

 Over the years, there have been reports of sightings of the ghost of a woman in a red shawl seen near the fireplace of the keeper’s house here.
 She appears wet and shivering, wearing clothing from the mid-1800s and seems to be in a state of distress.
 She does not appear as angry or vengeful, but quietly very sad.
 There have also been stories of the lights suddenly switching on upstairs in an unoccupied area of the building, and descriptions of unexplained noises like a door closing, faint crying, or footsteps.

-The "ghost hunters" of Maine Ghost Walk who look for strange spikes in electromagnetic field (EMF) activity were contacted by a woman who stayed there to look around the keepr's house.
+The "ghost hunters" of Maine Ghost Walk who look for strange spikes in electromagnetic field (EMF) activity were contacted by a woman who stayed there to look around the keeper's house.
 When they had arrived they experienced wild fluctuations on the K2 meter, a type of EMF detector.
-With the many wrecks that have occurred by the unique yet dangerous rock formations near the station, perhaps the entity is one of those who may have been rescued, but perished near the lighthouse.
-Others believe she was a lonely woman who survived a shipwreck offshore, but had lost someone or family members she loved.
+With the many wrecks that have occurred by the unique yet dangerous rock formations near the station, perhaps the entity is one of those who may have perished off the rocks near the lighthouse, or had lost someone or a family member.

 Pemaquid Lighthouse at twilight